 In addition to recording video and audio, I have recently begun to collect and photograph worn and battered artifacts from kilns.
 Time and extreme temperatures dramatically change the bricks and steel.
 Eventually parts fail and require replacement.
 What is normally discarded as waste or is recycled, I have come to realize are a series of extraordinary objects, a record of the history of firings, containing a beautiful and complex imagery.

+JEFF BRETT / I am a husband, father of two adult sons, grandfather, a studio technician, educator, and a multi-disciplinary visual artist.
+I have lived and worked in the Comox Valley since 1992.
+I began my art education at Camosun College in 1983 and completed my bachelor’s degree in Fine Arts from Emily Carr University in 2008.
+I have worked full-time as a studio technician in the Visual Arts beginning in 1988 at Camosun College, and since 1992 at North Island College in Courtenay, BC.
 I have maintained a part-time art practice for over 30 years that spans a variety of disciplines including ceramics, sculpture, printmaking, painting, photography and video.
 I make pots with family and friends in mind, thinking of when we are together, pots that we enjoy holding, sharing food and drink.
-My video and audio works and photographs are an ongoing exploration of the ceramic processes I do including the making of work and firing of kilns.
+My video and audio works and photographs are an ongoing exploration of the ceramic processes I do, including the making of work and firing of kilns.

 Recently I have found personal satisfaction, when working from my most honest emotive landscape.
 I mine my own emotional reactions to any given situation.bI am drawn in by a sense of the vulnerable, the fragile, and that sense of barely being.

 Recent conflicts, violence, and climatic changes have resulted in worldwide human displacement and societal rupturing.
 Over 68 million people have been forced to up-root.
 I feel the need to process and bear witness.

 in Time’s crevasse